merenlab/merenlab.org/tutorials/infant-gut/index.md

 So it turns out *killer toxin insensitivity* protein is only encoded by *E. faecalis*...
 I am not surprised.
 One should expect anything from these microbes :(

 {:.notice}
-As of `v7` the script `anvi-get-enriched-functions-per-pan-group` (which used to be in this tutorial) was upgraded to the more general script {% include PROGRAM name="anvi-compute-functional-enrichment" text="`anvi-compute-functional-enrichment`" %}.
+As of `v7` the script `anvi-get-enriched-functions-per-pan-group` (which used to be in this tutorial) was upgraded to the more general script {% include PROGRAM name="anvi-compute-functional-enrichment" %}.

 ### Binning gene clusters